CorporateRewards/docs-redstone/source/includes/api/products/create_product_v2.md

 face_value  | Integer  |  Optional conditional - if this product is to be classed as a voucher, this is face value of the lowest denomination media  | Url (String)  |  Optional - a publicly accessible url for an image (jpg or png).
 This will be fetched by our system, transcoded and associated with this product as the primary image.
-This image will also be placed in the media library for your supplier in GPS currency  | String  |  Required - ISO 3 letter currency code for the currency this product will be billed in - this currency must be associated with your supplier record availability_note  | String  |  Optional - this text will be displayed in place of an order button to explain why the product is not available such as "Coming soon" or "Temporarily out of stock" available  | Boolean  |  Required - this indicates the product is or isn't available and triggers the availability_note countries  | Array  |  Required - a list of at least one country this product is available to order in countries.country  | String  |  Required - 2 letter ISO country code - this country must be associated with your supplier
+This image will also be placed in the media library for your supplier in GPS currency  | String  |  Required - ISO 3 letter currency code for the currency this product will be billed in - this currency must be associated with your supplier record availability_note  | String  |  Optional - this text will be displayed in GPS only to inform our team why the product is not available such as "Coming soon" or "Temporarily out of stock" available  | Boolean  |  Required - this indicates the product is or isn't available and triggers the availability_note countries  | Array  |  Required - a list of at least one country this product is available to order in countries.country  | String  |  Required - 2 letter ISO country code - this country must be associated with your supplier